Developer: Aisystem Tokyo Publisher: Taito Release: 05/28/93 Genre: Shooter

 Unfortunately the game’s graphical issues affect gameplay.
 Since the game is so low resolution and pixelated judging the distance of objects and enemies is hard.
 For a game as fast paced as this it is a big problem resulting in many cheap hits.
 It is absolutely crucial to be able to discern what the hell is even approaching, especially in later levels where it becomes incredibly hectic.
 Night Striker is a pretty intense game and remains so here but for all the wrong reasons.

 Boss battles suffer the most due to the heavy pixelization.
 Most of these fights consist of some massive mechanical contraption that scales in and out of the camera.
-But with pixels this large you can barely make out what they are supposed to be, let alone their attacks.
+But with pixels this large you can barely make out what they are, let alone their attacks.
 I basically used the tactic of rotating in a circle and firing blindly which actually worked out pretty well.
 Sure it works but it isn’t the slightest bit satisfying, especially when this is supposed to be one of the game’s highlights.

 A single run through Night Striker takes about twenty or thirty minutes.
 However the branching paths offer plenty of replay value.
 In total there are twenty one levels with any single path consisting of about seven stages.
-While the map conjures up images of Darius this isn’t nearly as varied as that series.
+While the map conjures up images of Darius this is not nearly as varied as that series.
 Many of its level themes such as the various tunnels are virtually the same with a different color palette.
 But I’ll gladly take it as the game is still enjoyable despite its issues.

 In Closing

 Taito did as well as can be expected but this port of Night Striker is still lacking.
-As much as I like it I also can’t recommend it, especially with the presence of perfect Saturn and PlayStation versions out there.
+As much as I like it I also cannot recommend it, especially with the presence of perfect Saturn and PlayStation versions out there.
 Fantastic music and good gameplay but not enough to save this version.
 Oh well.